aadi121k/SNAPPY_LLM/README.md

 please consider giving it a ⭐ on GitHub.

-It helps the project grow and motivates future development.
+It motivates future development and helps the project grow.

 ---

 <p align="center">

-Made with ❤️ using React, FastAPI and Groq
+Made with ❤️ using React, FastAPI, Groq & Python

 </p>